-Good quality protein bars are super convenient for those in a rush or as a quick post-workout protein snack.
+Good quality protein bars are super convenient for those in a rush or as a quick post-workout recovery snack.
 I know there are quite a few protein bars on the market but sometimes you just want to make your own so that you know exactly what’s inside.
-Plus you can make a big batch that will last for a few weeks.
+Plus, you can make a big batch that will last for a few weeks.

 - 1/3 cup pumpkin seeds (about 50 grams)

-- 7 large Medjool dates (with or without pits)
+- 7 large Medjool dates (with or without pips)

 - 1/3 cup sesame seeds